mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - 2.5 Gbps
 - 10 Gbps

-For as long as I can remember, I've had 1 Gbps Ethernet speed in my house, and that's been fine.
-I do most of my work online, so the bottleneck is almost always my ISP rather than my home network.
+I've had 1 Gbps Ethernet speed in my house for the past 10+ years, and that's been fine.
+I do most of my work online, so the bottleneck was almost always my ISP rather than my home network.

 Lately, I've been finding that the bottleneck on my home storage server [is my 1 Gbps switch](/budget-nas/#performance-benchmarks), so I've been interested in a network upgrade.